thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 - Deploying the dashboard on a VM with a public IP
 - Connecting to a remote SLURM API and Prometheus instance
-- Setting up basic and advanced integrations
+- Setting up the Open OnDemand integration

 ## Prerequisites